hadley/helpr/ideas.md

 * list of all fuctions that are under the topic
   * links to the source code of said function
     * See Code Execution minus 'run' functionality

+Unknown Parse Tags
+  * ?checkRd
+    * \tabular
+    * \tab

 Dynamic help
 ============

 Function weights
   * overall CRAN
-  * personal function use: parse .Rhistory and pull out functions
+  * DONE - personal function use: parse .Rhistory and pull out functions

 Function mispelling